Honeymoon Destinations in December

 Morocco is also warm and sunny in December – expect 19ºC and 7 hours of sun in Marrakech.
 Treat yourselves to a stay at Sir Richard Branson’s Kasbah Tamadot in the Atlas Mountains.
 Or check out these great honeymoon ideas.

 The Portuguese island of Madeira has year-round sunshine, great hotels and mountainous landscapes that are perfect for romantic walks.
-Stay at a restored quinta (country house) such as Quinta Jardins do Lago or Quinta das Vistas.
+Stay at a restored quinta (country house) such as Quinta da Bela Vista or Quinta da Casa Branco.
 Expect 17ºC and 6 hours of sun.